 Download (PDF, 43 KB)

-Guidelines in the Processing of Receipt Arising from BOT Transactions and its Variant Schemes
+Guidelines in the Processing of Receipt Arising from Build-Operate and-Transfer (BOT) Transaction and its Variant Schemes

 Date Issued: December 2003

 This Joint Circular issued by the Department of Finance (DOF), Department of Budget and Management (DBM), National Economic and Development Authority (NEDA), and Build-Operate and Transfer Center (BOT Center, now PPP Center) provides guidelines in the processing of receipts arising from BOT transactions and its variants schemes, to ensure prompt and efficient remittance of receipts due to the proponent and the Government of the Philippines (GOP) from toll fees, charges and other revenues, and to provide guidelines which LGUs and GOCCs may adopt in the remittance of receipts arising from the operation of BOT projects.